stevavoliajvar/stop_cloudflare/PEOPLE.md

 "IP's are being blacklisted and denied access to any site using Cloudflare." by @[purplepopoto](https://twitter.com/purplepopoto/status/1118415845296762880)

 "My IP got flagged for spam cause I tried logging into VRChat when they were having issues.
 Now I keep getting captchas for everything" by @[Fleurfurr](https://twitter.com/Fleurfurr/status/1118385992938020867)

+"only to find out that my ip was blacklisted becuz of the cloudflare thing and when i used my vpn i couldnt leave my home world or join my friends." by @[NeitherVr](https://twitter.com/NeitherVr/status/1118475648849330176)

+"Let's get Blacklisted on Cloudflare, Ty Vrc Devs." by @[ultracori](https://twitter.com/ultracori/status/1118485147911958528)

 "the equivalent of a Flash-required splash page 20 years ago.
 It makes you look stupid." by @[skry](https://twitter.com/skry/status/1096832011631681537)